-- 4. Immediate Evictions - A) Reasons for immediate eviction may include, but are not limited to: - 1) Illegal substances are on the property and substantiated to be in the possession of a specific resident; - 2) Physical altercation with another resident and/or staff;
+- 3. Immediate Notice to Vacate - A) Reasons for an immediate notice to vacate may include, but are not limited to: - 1) illegal substances are on the property and substantiated to be in the possession of a specific resident; - 2) physical altercation with another resident and/or staff; - 3) behavior which jeopardizes the safety of other residents. - B) The eviction process is:

-- 3) Behavior which jeopardizes the safety of other residents. - B) The eviction process is: - the individual is asked to leave the property immediately and should be provided with contact information for Legal Aid, as well as the Coordinated Entry System (CES); - 2) law enforcement is called as needed to assist to maintain safety of the individual, other residents, and the premises; - the provider pursues an emergency eviction through the courts as needed.
+- the individual is asked to leave the property immediately and should be provided with contact information for Legal Aid, as well as the Coordinated Entry System (CES); - 2) law enforcement is called as needed to assist to maintain safety of the individual, other residents, and the premises; - 3) the provider pursues an emergency or expedited eviction through the courts as needed.
 Every effort shall be made to avoid a court eviction, but the individual must vacate.